redis/docs/content/operate/rc/security/access-control/saml-sso/saml-integration-azure-ad.md

 To learn more about Redis Cloud support for SAML, see [SAML single sign on]({{< relref "/operate/rc/security/access-control/saml-sso" >}}).

+Before completing this guide, you must [verify ownership of any domains]({{< relref "/operate/rc/security/access-control/saml-sso#verify-domain" >}}) you want to associate with your SAML setup.

 ## Step 1: Set up your identity provider (IdP)

 To create the Azure AD SAML Toolkit integration application: